pymanopt/pymanopt/docs/bibliography.rst

    university press, 2007.
 ..
 [Bou2020] Boumal, Nicolas.
 "An introduction to optimization on smooth manifolds."
 Available online, Aug (2020).
 ..
+[HZ2006] Hager, William W., and Hongchao Zhang.
+"A survey of nonlinear conjugate gradient methods."
+Pacific journal of Optimization 2.1 (2006):
+   35-58.
+..
 [JBA+2010] Journée, Michel, et al. "Low-rank optimization on the cone of positive semidefinite matrices."
 SIAM Journal on Optimization 20.5 (2010):
    2327-2351.